1. Policy Statement

-This section applies only to health-related services provided to THF members by Teachers Healthcare Services (THCS), a subsidiary of THF.
-THCS may provide such services to THF’s private health insurance members including telephonic services, care co-ordination services, chronic disease and health management programs and online health-related services.
+This section applies only to health-related services provided to TFH members by Teachers Healthcare Services (THCS), a subsidiary of TFH.
+THCS may provide such services to TFH’s private health insurance members including telephonic services, care co-ordination services, chronic disease and health management programs and online health-related services.

 THCS may collect and use personal information, including sensitive information, to provide these services to members including: